GitGuardian/ggshield/README.md

-  -r, --recursive             Scan directory recursively -y, --yes                   Confirm recursive scan --show-secrets              Show secrets in plaintext instead of hiding them --all-policies              Present fails of all policies (Filenames,
+  -r, --recursive             Scan directory recursively -y, --yes                   Confirm recursive scan --show-secrets              Show secrets in plaintext instead of hiding them --exit-zero                 Always return a 0 (non-error) status code, even
+                              if issues are found.The env var
+                              GITGUARDIAN_EXIT_ZERO can also be used to set this option

+  --all-policies              Present fails of all policies (Filenames,
                               FileExtensions, Secret Detection).By default,
-                              only Secret Detection is shown -v, --verbose               Display the list of files before recursive scan --repo TEXT                 Scan Git Repository (repo url) -h, --help                  Show this message and exit.
+                              only Secret Detection is shown

+  -v, --verbose               Display the list of files before recursive scan --repo TEXT                 Scan Git Repository (repo url) -h, --help                  Show this message and exit.